ElhamTimory/Elham-Timory-AI-Portfolio/Lab-04-Chihuahua-vs-Muffin/README.md

 The results showed that changing the optimizer, batch size, and number of epochs affected the model’s performance.

-## Technologies Used

-- Python
-- PyTorch
-- Torchvision
-- Pillow
-- NumPy
-- Matplotlib
-- Google Colab
-- Jupyter Notebook

-## Skills Learned

-- Image preprocessing
-- Binary image classification
-- Neural network development
-- Training and validation
-- Batch size and epochs
-- Adam and SGD optimizers
-- Accuracy and loss evaluation
+- **Technologies:** Python, PyTorch, Torchvision, Pillow, and Matplotlib
-- Overfitting analysis

-## How to Run
+- **Skills:** Image preprocessing, neural network training, validation, optimizer comparison, and binary classification## How to Run

 Open the notebook in Google Colab or Jupyter Notebook.
 Run the cells from top to bottom to load the data, train the model, and view the results.